-- 1) Accounting for cash as it is received (Local Government Code §112.002; Local Government Code §113.063) - 2) Segregation of duties, which address custody, authorization, recording, and reconciliation/review (See Internal Control Policy) - 3) Requirement for use of system generated or proper pre-numbered receipts for all cash received - 4) Procedure for approval of any canceled or voided cash receipts by area supervisor - 5) Deposit of cash with the County Treasury Office or into an authorized county account with the county depository on the next business day as applicable (Local Government Code §113.022) - 6) Reconciliation of validated deposit forms to supporting documentation and to the account statement.
-(Local Government Code §113.008) - Approval by the County Auditor of any changes in cash handling procedures (Local Government Code §112.006) - 8) Proper physical safeguarding of cash - 9) Emergency procedures for cashiers and county offices - 10) Recognizing negotiable instruments and counterfeit currency (See Exhibit B)
+- 1) Accounting for cash as it is received (Local Government Code §112.002; Local Government Code §113.063) - 2) Segregation of duties, which address custody, authorization, recording, and reconciliation/review (See Internal Control Policy) - 3) Requirement for use of system generated or proper pre-numbered receipts for all cash received - 4) Procedure for approval of any canceled or voided cash receipts by area supervisor - 5) Deposit of cash with the County Treasury Office or into an authorized county account with the county depository on the next regular business day or, without exception, on or before the fifth business day after the day on which the money is received.
+(Local Government Code §113.022) - 6) Reconciliation of validated deposit forms to supporting documentation and to the account statement.
+(Local Government Code §113.008) - 7) Approval by the County Auditor of any changes in cash handling procedures (Local Government Code §112.006) - 8) Proper physical safeguarding of cash - 9) Emergency procedures for cashiers and county offices - 10) Recognizing negotiable instruments and counterfeit currency (See Exhibit B)